htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - HTCondor version 9.0.0 released on April 14, 2021.

-- The installer was for Windows platforms was not ready for 9.0.0.
+- The installer for Windows platforms was not ready for 9.0.0.
   Windows support will appear in 9.0.1.

 - Removed support for CREAM and Unicore grid jobs, glexec privilege separation, DRMAA, and *condor_cod*.